 I chopped up all the beautiful tomatoes, onions, garlic & oregano and put them in the pan.
 Next, I poured in the red wine, olive oil, kosher salt & freshly ground pepper then tossed it all well to coat.
 Then, I roasted everything at 425 for about an hour.

 After my creation was filling my house up with the amazing smells of something that you may catch a whiff of while walking through the streets of Italy, I had to patiently let it cool before I could put it in my Vita-Mix blender to finish my sauce.If you don’t have a Vita-Mix blender, you need one!
 It’s an amazing accessory to have in your kitchen.
-You can make anything from smoothies, to margaritas, to soups, to salsas & sauces…anything!
-After all was said & done, the sauce was seasoned perfectly & was truly one of the best marinara sauces I’ve ever tasted, yet alone made.
+You can make anything from smoothies to margaritas, to soups, to salsas & sauces…anything!
+The sauce was seasoned perfectly & was truly one of the best marinara sauces I’ve ever tasted, let alone made.
 I don’t think I’ll ever buy jarred sauce again when the tomatoes are ripe & I have a few minutes in my day to make this.
 It can also be frozen easily so that you can use it throughout the year.